-The Council is currently chaired by Dr Jane Barrett as an interim chair whilst the post is recruited to following the retirement of Dr Lawrence Goldberg and comprises appointed clinical and Patient and Public Engagment members and of standing (ex officio) members.
+The Council is chaired by Dr Paul Stevens and comprises appointed clinical and Patient and Public Engagment members and of standing (ex officio) members.
 Appointed members are selected via a formal interview process following a process of nomination or individual approach and will maintain their role for two or three years.

 Amanda Allen - Allied Health Professional

 Therapy Manager, Maidstone and Tunbridge Wells NHS Trust

 Amanda’s management experience includes operationally and strategically managing therapy services that include several of the Allied Health Professionals (AHP) specifically: Nutrition and Dietetics; Occupational Therapy; Physiotherapy and Speech and Language Therapy.
 The services provided include outreach and community services as well as acute services.

 Amanda’s clinical experience has included working across broad range of sectors: Acute care; Community; independent sector; Elite sports.

 2000-2004, worked with the Leadership Centre /Modernisation Agency in a voluntary capacity as the South East Allied Health Professions and Healthcare Scientists Leadership development lead.

 2004 – 2013 – AHP consultant advisor (Part time) for Strategic Health Authority (Surrey and Sussex then South East Coast).
 This role was one of twelve Nationally and allowed me the opportunity to contribute towards National Policy working closely with the Chief Health Professions Officer and regional colleagues and I have contributed towards the following policy development:

 - Allied Health Professions prescribing and medicines supply mechanisms scoping project- July 2009 – the precursor to independent prescribing for Physiotherapists

 - Framing the contribution of Allied Health Professions – October 2008